Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 If you are not using other mods, you may also remove the mod loader.

 The mod loader does not modify game files, so there is no need to Verify Files.

+# To Mod Authors #

+Historical reason aside, there are two main reasons for this mod loader to exists.

+First is I need a place on NexusMods to explain how to setup different mod loaders anyway.

+Second is to provide an option for mod authors who don't want to tie their mods to a specific loader, and the third is to provide an option for users who want or need to use these mods in BepInEx/UMM.

+See, if the game does gain official mod support in the future, there is a high chance it won't integrate BepInEx or UMM.
+If a mod depends on them, it will fail.

+It is possible to make a mod supports multiple loaders, but it takes efforts and skills.
+My mod do that, but the code is not easy to understand.
+You can copy them, but not all modders will be comfortable with them.

+Note that you can use `Harmony.PatchAll` instead of my manual patching style.
+Make sure to make *yourself* confortable with *your* code.
+That's what I do.
+(Well, I do space out my code at work, but that's another topic.)

 # License #